Auburn’s Bo Nix getting tossed into fire, just like his Dad

 Just like his father, nearly 26 years ago.

-The 16th-ranked Tigers’ freshman is set to make his college debut Saturday against No. 11 Oregon in Arlington, Texas, in a nationally televised game with ESPN’s College GameDay broadcasting onsite.
+The 16th-ranked Tigers’ freshman is set to make his college debut Saturday against No. 11 Oregon in Arlington, Texas, in a nationally televised game with ESPN’s College GameDay in town for the game.

 “I guess it’s as good as you can write up, but College GameDay for a freshman walking in … some people view that as tough, but I kind of see it as fun just because it’s what you prepare for,” Nix said.
 “I mean, why else would you play if you can’t play at the highest atmosphere, environment and all that stuff?
 It will be fun, and we’ll be ready to go.”